ShabanK/learning-nodejs/readme.md

 Examples of Readable streams include:

-HTTP responses, on the client
+HTTP responses, on the client;

-HTTP requests, on the server
+HTTP requests, on the server;

-fs read streams
+fs read streams;

-zlib streams
+zlib streams;

-crypto streams
+crypto streams;

-TCP sockets
+TCP sockets;

-child process stdout and stderr process.stdin
+child process stdout and stderr;

+process.stdin;

 All Readable streams implement the interface defined by the stream.Readable class.

 to create an interface... we use readline.createInterface(obj). in this object we pass two attributes(?), the choice of input stream and the choice of output stream. in rl.js, process.stdin is used as input and process.stdout is used as as the output stream.